Home -- Classes -- Workshops & Slide Talks -- Supplies -- About the Artist -- FiberMaggie's Closet (now a blog)

 Karen Boutte, workshop coordinator, Valley Stitchery Guild

-BE A LIBERATED QUILTER
+BE A CAREFREE QUILTER

 • What are quilters' rules?